makyo/writing/work/sawtooth/overclassification/overclassification.md

 Anne frowned at her plate.

-"It was full, then," Dani said quietly, trying to settle the matter before any of the bassarisk's obviously complicated emotions needed to be put in words.
+"It was full, then," Dani said quietly, trying to settle the matter before any of the ringtail's obviously complicated emotions needed to be put in words.
 "Is there, er--another place with beds?"

 "I dunno," Anne mumbled.
 "I only just got here last week.
 Had been staying at Open Door."